1990–91 Seattle SuperSonics season

 The 1990–91 Seattle SuperSonics season was the 23rd season for the Seattle SuperSonics in the National Basketball Association.

+Season summary

+Off-season

 Head coach Bernie Bickerstaff was replaced by his former assistant K. C. Jones, and went on to occupy the desk of vice-president of Basketball Operations for Seattle, resigning months later to accept a job as General Manager of the Denver Nuggets.

-The NBA draft lottery gave the SuperSonics the second overall pick, which was used to select future All-Star point guard Gary Payton out of Oregon State University in the 1990 NBA draft.
+Despite finishing with a 41–41 record the previous season, the SuperSonics received the second overall pick in the 1990 NBA draft, and selected point guard Gary Payton out of Oregon State University.